-We have developed a checklist for employers to use with their guardians, to help them think about their local activity and increase their visibility to staff.
+Our checklist for employers to use with their guardians can help them think about their local activity and increase their visibility to staff.
 Download this resource from our case studies and resources section.

-e-Learning for Healthcare has produced an e-learning module to help equip staff with the necessary knowledge and confidence to raise concerns.
-You can download the resource from the e-Learning for Healthcare website.
+e-Learning for Healthcare has produced two e-learning modules to help equip staff with the necessary knowledge and confidence to raise concerns and for managers to respond to concerns.
+You can download these resources from the e-Learning for Healthcare website.

-You can also let them know about the Health Education England (HEE) raising concerns video resources that help to raise awareness of raising and responding to concerns along with building confidence among staff to do so.
+You can also signpost guardians to the Health Education England (HEE) raising concerns video resources that helps to raise awareness of raising and responding to concerns along with building confidence among staff to do so.
 These are available from the HEE website.